Senjai/multitenancy/README.md

 For those that might test the app in development, a quick mention to http://matthewhutchinson.net/2011/1/10/configuring-subdomains-in-development-with-lvhme may be relevant.
 Either in a footnote or the like.
 Simply going to lvh.me:port will redirect you to localhost, but you wont have to modify your /etc/hosts file everytime you add a new subdomain because DNS allows wildcards, host files do not.

 ***

+## Page 99

+Do you have to include require capybara/rspec in test helper to make capybara work?
+What about adding rspec to the generators?

+***